 The Daily Dish (Silver Spring, Maryland)

 When the team behind The Daily Dish decided to reinvent its bistro and coffee and juice bar as a farm-to-table restaurant, they wanted a nontraditional bar top that felt like a gathering place.
 So they enlisted the help of local artisan Chris Jarmin, who installs bars in houses.
 His stunning concrete bar top is laid with ancient ammonites (extinct marine mollusks), hand-cut marble mosaics, petrified wood and even a chess board, which gets some play during quieter moments.

-This Seattle restaurant gives a nod to the city’s beer scene with multiple art installations touting bottle caps, a 12th Man beer can wall and a Jimmy Hendrix mural.
-The bar top was designed by Julie Coyle Art Associates using recycled caps from many Washington breweries and was even part of a Hoppy Holiday contest for guests to guess the exact number of caps.)
+This Seattle restaurant gives a nod to the city’s beer scene with multiple art installations touting bottle caps, a 12th Man beer-can wall and a Jimmy Hendrix mural.
+The bar top was designed by Julie Coyle Art Associates using recycled caps from Washington breweries.
+(One year, a Hoppy Holiday contest asked guests to guess the exact number of caps.)

 At this airport bar, open suitcases were slid into custom-made cubbies filled with clothes, accessories and trinkets and enclosed in a custom glass curved bar top.
 Each one unveils a different chapter of the American travel experience, says Justin Cucci, the owner of Edible Beats, the hospitality group that runs Root Down.

 “We wanted something that would engage people at the bar as solo travelers and start a dialogue perhaps with the travelers in groups, especially in the context of the journey they were about to embark on,” says Cucci.

 Tilt (Washington, D.C.)